 The Italian waiter looked at me with such pride and bewilderment as I utilised one of my four memorised phrases of Italian.
-Though a lot of people in Southern Italy cannot speak much English, most are willing to help you and efforts to speak Italian (regardless of how badly) goes a long way.
-That was “can I use the bathroom please” by the way – got the essentials down!
+Though a lot of people in Southern Italy cannot speak much English, most are willing to help you.

 “What are you doing?
 Making bread?”
 [What’s taking you so long?]

 Different regions of Italy have different dialects and phrases.
 Neapolitan is practically a different language in itself!

 It is not just that the Southern Italian language has a few small differences.
 However, often Italians will speak in idiomatic expressions (like the above).

 These are confusing to understand as a foreigner because the literal translations to English can sound weird.
 As if conjugating the various Italian verbs wasn’t enough.
 Allora!